blueridgeboost/blueridgeboost.github.io/src/content/english/classes/Python_Wizardry.md

 draft: false
 section: "classes"
 title: "Advanced Python | Blue Ridge Boost"
+page_title: "Python Wizardry"
-page_title: "Python Wizardry: Unlocking Advanced Features"
+page_subtitle: "Unlocking Advanced Features"
 description: "Python Wizardry: Unlocking Advanced Features"
-summary: "Are you ready to take your Python skills to the next level?
-Join our in-depth course designed to guide you through some of the most powerful and essential concepts in Python programming.
+summary: "<center><em>Are you ready to take your Python skills to the next level?</em></center> Join our in-depth course designed to guide you through some of the most powerful and essential concepts in Python programming.
 This course is perfect for developers who have a basic understanding of Python and are eager to explore advanced topics."

 product_id: "682778870"